snpm/benchmarks/README.md

 <https://snpm.github.io/benchmarks/>

+The static app looks for `latest/chart-data.json` next to the published files and respects the `BENCHMARKS_BASE_URL` environment variable (set to `/<repo>/` in CI) so assets resolve correctly on the GitHub Pages project site.
+When testing locally you can omit the variable to default to `/`.

 Each run creates a new dated html file with its results, making it easy to track performance over time.

 ## Contributing